ardumont/emacs-live-packs/README.md

 # pack list

-Some pack still need some lovin' but most are ready:
+Some packs still need some lovin' but most are ready:

 - [install-packages-pack](https://github.com/ardumont/install-packages-pack)  some installation repository setup + function to install list of packages
 - [scratch-pack](https://github.com/ardumont/scratch-pack)                    not yet sorted out stuff